Hyiker/DeepScreenSpace/README.md

 This project is managed with `xmake`, you can simply use xmake to build it.

+More details about this renderer will be released someday after its completion.

 ## Dependency

-- glslc - For GLSL code compilation
+- glslc - For GLSL code compilation, part of the general toolkit of SPIR-V

 ## Reference